 How many times will I have to travel to the MUSC Campus?

-All MSN students will have to travel to MUSC for orientation held the last week in July.
-In addition, students will have to travel to campus twice during NRDNP 822 and once during NRNP 820.
-Travel to campus is also required once during the following clinical courses: NRDNP 802, 806, 814, 818.
-Not all areas of focus require each of these courses.
-Please refer to the posted program plans of study to determine if and when these classes are scheduled.
+All newly admitted MSN students will have to travel to MUSC for orientation held the last week in July.
+In addition, students will have to travel to campus during NRDNP 856, 864, 865, and 866.
+Please refer to the posted program plans of study to determine when these classes are scheduled.

 What is special about the Medical University of South Carolina?

 MUSC is an academic health sciences center ranked within the Top 100 in the nation for receipt of federal funding.
 With a focus on Translational Science - bench to bedside to community - nursing plays a critical role in transforming health care within the state and nation.

 What is the difference between a Nurse Practitioner and Physician Assistant?